JonanthaW/Arduino-Projects/README.md

 ![Github](https://img.shields.io/github/v/release/arduino/Arduino)

 ## :books: About it
-The projects and content found in this repository were made for the purpose of learning with Arduino. notes and some supplementary content are here for reading when needed.
+The projects and content found in this repository were made for the purpose of learning Arduino.
+Notes and some supplementary content are here for reading when needed.

 ## :floppy_disk: Content:

-<h3>Kit Arduino:</h3>
+<h3>What is available to use:</h3>
 	<ul>
 		<li>1x Arduino UNO R3 Board</li>
 		<li>1x USB Cable</li>